-The implementation of MTO required a partnership at each site between a public housing agency (PHA) and one or more nonprofit organizations (NPOs).
-The NPOs were responsible for recruiting the owners of units in low-poverty census tracts, for teaching participants in the treatment group how to look for housing in those areas that would meet their individual needs, for transporting them to some initial visits, and for helping them solve problems that might prevent them from being accepted by an owner.
-The most common personal problem was bad credit.
+The implementation of MTO required a partnership at each site between a public housing authority (PHA) and one or more nonprofit organizations (NPOs).
+The NPOs were responsible for recruiting the owners of units in low-poverty census tracts, teaching participants in the experimental group how to look for housing in areas that would meet their individual needs, transporting participants to some initial visits, and helping them solve problems, such as bad credit, that might discourage an owner from accepting them.
 Some NPOs were also able to help with moving costs, utility deposits, and the like.
-The participating NPOs were:
+The participating NPOs were as follows:

-- Baltimore: Community Assistance Network. - Boston: Metropolitan Boston Housing Partnership. - Chicago: Leadership Council for Metropolitan Open Communities, Chicago Housing Assistance Corporation. - Los Angeles: Fair Housing Congress of Southern California, Beyond Shelter, On Your Feet. - New York: Northern Manhattan Improvement Corporation.
+- Baltimore: Community Assistance Network. - Boston: Metropolitan Boston Housing Partnership. - Chicago: Leadership Council for Metropolitan Open Communities; Chicago Housing Assistance Corporation. - Los Angeles: Fair Housing Congress of Southern California; Beyond Shelter; On Your Feet. - New York: Northern Manhattan Improvement Corporation.

-The cost of counseling was shared by HUD and by local sources, which often included the PHA.
-MTO counseling costs are detailed in exhibit 3.
+The cost of counseling was shared by HUD and local sources, which often included the PHA.
+MTO counseling costs are detailed in table 3.